-Because they are part of the Northwest's history and heritage-36%
+• Because they are part of the Northwest's history and heritage - 36%

-As a gage of water quality and the environment's health-35%

-For sport fishing-9%

-Just to know they are there for personal or aesthetic reasons-8%

-For commercial fishing-6%

-I don't care about preserving salmon runs-2%
+- As a gauge of water quality and the environment's health 35% - For sport fishing 9% - Just to know they are there for personal or aesthetic reasons - 8% - For commercial fishing-6% - I don't care about preserving salmon runs - 2% - Don't know/no response 4%

-Don't know/no response-4%

 The big surprise is the low scores for sport and commercial fishing.
 Seventy-nine percent wanted salmon saved for reasons other than utilization-for reasons that would fall into the public trust and legacy categories discussed in our report.
-The poll shows that the Oregon Department of Fish and Wildlife, with its emphasis on utilization and commodity production is out of step with the way the public values salmon.
+The poll shows that the region's fish and wildlife management agencies, with their emphasis on utilization and commodity production is out of step with the way the public values salmon.